 conf directory in the

-in the Coder Navigator, then double-click on the
+(visible in the Coder Navigator view), and then double-clicking on the

 .properties file you wish to edit.